StoneMonarch/StoneMonarch/README.md

 ## About Me

-- 🔭 I’m currently working on way to many system utilities and for HomeLab automation.
+- 🔭 I’m currently working on way to many system utilities for HomeLab automation.

 - 🌱 I’m currently learning GO, GitOps, and Docker Swarm, and more.